A new cleaning model to improve the standard, quality and consistency of cleaning services in all government schools.

 Contractors and current cleaning workforce

-- Changes will be carefully managed to support the existing cleaning workforce in Victorian government schools.
+- We are carefully managing the changes to support the existing cleaning workforce in Victorian government schools.

 - Successful tender contractors will be required to hire from the existing cleaning workforce in Victorian government schools.

-- There will be transitional provisions to support small cleaning businesses.
+- There are transitional provisions to support small cleaning businesses.

-- The selection of cleaning contractors will be subject to an open, competitive tender process complying with Victorian government procurement standards.
+- The selection of cleaning contractors is subject to an open, competitive tender process complying with Victorian government procurement standards.

 Next steps for schools

-For now, all current systems and processes remain the same, and the new model will be implemented during 2018.
+For now, all current systems and processes remain the same, and the new model will be implemented on 1 July 2018.

 Schools, contractors and the existing cleaning workforce in all Victorian government schools will be supported through the transition to the new arrangements.